Graham Gooch World Class Cricket: Ports

-An Atari Jaguar conversion of the original version was in development by Williams Brothers Developments and planned to be published by Telegames and was showcased at SCES '94 in a non-playable state, with plans to be released around the first quarter of 1995 and later scheduled for a Q2 1995 release but this port was never released due to Atari Corporation exiting from the home video game console market.
+A Jaguar conversion of the original game was in development by Williams Brothers Developments and was shown at SCES '94 in a non-playable state.
+It was planned for release by Telegames in the first quarter of 1995, then moved to Q2 1995, but Atari Corporation exited the home video game console market and the port was never completed.

 Legacy

 After Graham Gooch's World Class Cricket, Audiogenic developed Brian Lara Cricket for the Sega Mega Drive which was licensed to Codemasters.
 In 1996 Codemasters took over the Audiogenic development team and then went on to release a series of cricket games under the Brian Lara and Shane Warne brands.
 Brian Lara Cricket is a rebranded version of Graham Gooch World Class Cricket.